 Here are some implicit, yet basic, preconditions without which democracy becomes a flawed mess.
 Any vibrant democracy is premised on a reasonably well-educated population in which most citizens/voters agree at least in broad terms as to what rule of law means.
 This is all about justice, fairness, protection of minority rights, unfettered openness, real access to education, to all economic activities and to the unimpeded pursuit of public office.

 The citizens also agree about the goals of public policy.
 And this includes agreement as to where the boundaries between the private and the public spheres should be.
-This means that the people have an understanding among themselves about the proper role of the state in providing for the truly needy and in creating appropriate and fair systems that would enhance, in fact guarantee unfettered access to economic and other opportunity to all, without at the same time creating politically inspired and justified entitlements and/or set asides for any group or social class.
+This means that the people share a genuine understanding about the proper role of the state in providing for the truly needy and in creating appropriate and fair systems that would enhance, in fact guarantee unfettered access to economic and other opportunity to all, without at the same time creating politically inspired and justified entitlements and/or set asides for any group or social class.

-Well, here in the United States we still have all our republican institutions protected by the Constitution.
+Well, here in the United States we still have all our republican institutions protected by our Constitution.
 But we also have political and policy paralysis.
-And this prolonged paralysis tells us that, as a society, we no longer agree on critical fundamental values.
+And this prolonged paralysis tells us that, unfortunately, as a society we no longer agree on critical fundamental values.

-Today, after the significant Republican victory of 2016, we have a populist President Trump who acts on changeable instincts rather than on the basis of a well laid-out and properly articulated and shared strategy.
-The impression is that, beyond broad goals delivered through appealing slogans, this Chief Executive is uncertain as to which way he would like to take the country.
+Today, after the significant Republican victory of 2016, we have a populist President Trump who at least until now seems to act on changeable instincts rather than on the basis of a well laid-out, properly articulated and widely embraced strategy.
+The impression is that, beyond broad goals delivered through appealing slogans, this Chief Executive is uncertain as to which are the policy tools that would take America to higher ground.

 The legislative branch, in turn, is torn by deep ideological warfare, and most of all by the astounding inability of both Democrats and Republicans to elaborate and articulate in a compelling fashion their own strategic visions for America.
 The outcome of this is more policy paralysis.
 If this were only a temporary aberration, a glitch, America could survive and move on.
 But, as noted above, this paralysis did not start in 2016, it has been going on for a number of years, irrespective of who is in power.